kim-h-l/kim-h-l.github.io/README.md

 ---

 This analysis helped me build a stronger understanding of the Stack Overflow community and reputation system.
 More coming soon!

+___

+This project used the publicly available [Stack Overflow](https://console.cloud.google.com/marketplace/product/stack-exchange/stack-overflow) dataset in BigQuery.
+This project is licensed under CC-BY-SA 4.0.
+See the LICENSE file for details.